Estimated reading time: 7 minutes

 Being envious of other people’s jobs can be a sign that you need to change it up for yourself.
 Find out what makes you envious and why.

 Do you want a job where you get to travel?
-Do you want an outdoors job?
+Do you want an outdoor job?
 Or do you want a job that helps people?

 Do you feel like you’re breaking your back for your company but get no appreciation?
 Are you bending over backward for it without any recognition?
 Does your boss expect you to work harder than others without any incentives?